jjmutumi/KanboardFocalboardExporter/README.md

 - Navigate to the project you want to export
 - From the project settings select `Exports`
-- In the exports dialog select `As JSON`
+- In the exports dialog select `Focalboard`
 - Download the backup to your computer

 ## Maintainers